Self Esteem Activities for Teens: 5 Proven Ideas + Free Printable Activity Book

 “I am the best me there is, so I will make today my day.”

-5. Board of Achievement
+5. Achievement Collage

-This could be official, such as passing an exam and placing the certificate onto the board.
+This could be official, such as passing an exam and placing the certificate onto the collage.
 It can also be unofficial, like building up the confidence to start a new hobby or developing a new skill.

 The possibilities are endless.